UrboWhite/metasystem/README.md

 Most people think AI consciousness will be a gradual software update.
 They are wrong.

-In my essay, "Thought Model of a Conscious Machine: Theory of the Metasystem", I propose that consciousness isn't a state, but a controlled 'short circuit' between two polarized systems.
+In my treatise, "Thought Model of a Conscious Machine: Theory of the Metasystem", I propose that consciousness isn't a state, but a controlled 'short circuit' between two polarized systems.

 This isn't just philosophy—it's a philosophical provocation with a working experiment.
 I have designed the "Hell-Loop" Architecture, a protocol where these two agents are locked in a recursive exchange, driven by a **Conflict Injector** script that prohibits agreement.